 An Art Deco landmark beside Milan's Stazione Centrale, the Excelsior Hotel Gallia has anchored the Porta Nuova district since 1932 and reopened in 2015 after a full renovation.
-The hotel's 235 rooms and 53 suites draw on Italian design heritage, while Terrazza Gallia — overseen by the Cerea Brothers — and a Shiseido Spa on the top floors give the property a contemporary program that reaches beyond its historic bones.
+The hotel's 235 rooms and 53 suites draw on Italian design heritage, while Terrazza Gallia, overseen by the Cerea Brothers, and a Shiseido Spa on the top floors give the property a contemporary program that reaches beyond its historic bones.

 Where the Stazione Centrale Becomes a View

 Arriving at Milan's Stazione Centrale, one of Europe's grandest railway stations, is already a theatrical experience.
 The approach to the Excelsior Hotel Gallia, which sits directly on Piazza Duca d'Aosta at the station's western edge, extends that sense of monumental scale.
-The 1932 Art Deco facade reads as civic architecture first, hotel second, and that is deliberate: for most of the twentieth century, this building was woven into the fabric of Milanese public life before international hotel groups systematized what luxury arrival should look like.
+The 1932 Art Deco facade reads as civic architecture first, hotel second, and that is deliberate: for most of the twentieth century, this building was woven into the fabric of Milanese public life before Marriott International systematized what luxury arrival should look like.
 The 2015 renovation, which added a contemporary steel-and-glass tower designed by Marco Piva, preserved the original building's character while signalling that the property had moved into a different competitive register.
 The two structures now form a single complex where the seams between Jazz Age and twenty-first-century Milan are made visible rather than concealed.

 Porta Nuova and the Reordering of Milan's Premium Hotel Map